AdobeDocs/experience-manager-65.en/help/forms/developing/converting-file-formats-pdf.md

 #### Creating an environment variable to locate the native application {#creating-an-environment-variable-to-locate-the-native-application}

 Create an environment variable that specifies the location of the native application executable.
-The variable must use the format *[applicationname]*_PATH, where *applicationname* must exactly match the application name used in the XML configuration file and in the script, and where the path contains the path to the executable in double quotation marks.
+The variable must use the format `[applicationname]_PATH`, where *applicationname* must exactly match the application name used in the XML configuration file and in the script, and where the path contains the path to the executable in double quotation marks.
 An example of such an environment variable is `Photoshop_PATH`.

 After creating the new environment variable, you must restart the server on which the Generate PDF service is deployed.